 Just downstream of the filter vessel, mount the 2" PVC swingcheck valve upright with the arrow pointing in the direction of flow on the Schedule 40 2" pipe extending from the lower port of the filter vessel.
-On that pipe, connect a tee for the 1" (model RW2AF) or 1.5" (model RW3AF) potable water supplement valve to inject water through.
-This 2" pipe is now the irrigation main and irrigation can begin downstream of the injection point.
+On that pipe, connect a 2"x2"x1.5" tee for the 1.5" potable water supplement valve to inject water through.
+The 2" pipe is now the irrigation main and irrigation can begin downstream of the injection point.

-Take the irrigation main at least 8" underground to each irrigation valve to be served with greywater.
+Take the 2" irrigation main at least 8" underground to each irrigation valve to be served with greywater.